0xnogo/nogo/content/logs.md

 #### 06
 * fixing an issue with the sandwich detection logic
 * finished the implementation of the sandwich detection logic for addresses but rpc is hitting the rate limit + logic very messy.
 Also Uniswap v2 is not showing a lot of attacks
 * Trying to understand the classification logic made in mev-inspect-py.
 Fail to run it as it requires an RPC with support for OpenEthereum / Erigon traces.
+#### 07
+* Traces might add to much complexity to the project.
+Most probably not worth it for now
+* Massive refactoring of the code.
+Still missing testing.
+* Trying to make the RPC call robuster using a home-made retryable provider
+* Missing: check the swap creation, unit tests, CI/CD, documentation/Readme, Front-end?, article